QBI-Software/NEURON-tutorial/lessons/complex.md

 1. Select **Topology** to display your neuron.
 1. Use the *right click menu* and **View = Plot**, **zoom in/out** or **translate** to observe your neuron.
 1. *Be careful not to left click as you will create new sections!
 If you make changes you do not want you can always close and reload your model.
-This is why it is vital to keep saving!*
+This is why it is vital to keep saving!
+Alternatively, observe your neuron in the subsets tab.*

 ## Step 3.
 Building the neuron in NEURON